Migrating a service with feature flags

 Off #

-The old service behaves as usual; the new service proxies all requests to the old one.
+… while the new one proxies all requests to the old one under the hood.

-The source of truth remains the old service’s database (old database).
+The source of truth remains the legacy service’s database (legacy database).
 The new database is not used at all, at this point.

-All consumers and producers should be updated to use the new service: since the old and new services offer the exact same API, this should in principle only require configuration changes (e.g. updating the URL they point to).
+We update all consumers and producers to use the new service: since it exposes the exact same API as the old service, this should in principle only require configuration changes (e.g. updating the URL they point to).

 Read-only #